monimoyd/wound_detection/README.md

 # InfectSafe Project

-This project is for helping doctors predict infections using wound images.
+This project is for helping doctors predict infections using wound images of patients.
 Machine Learning model is trained offline using the wound images to predict infections.
-A React based mobile application is developed which doctors can use for the infection prediction.
+A React based mobile application is developed which doctors and patients can use for the infection prediction.

 ## Installing the mobile application